bbauska/meta-react-basics/README.md

 In this section (19), you will learn about the props object and how developers use it to pass data from one component to another.
-Then you&apos;ll explore component hierarchy and learn why components are set to have a parent-child structure.
+Then you'll explore component hierarchy and learn why components are set to have a parent-child structure.

-Before you begin your journey with props, let&apos;s revisit another piece of JavaScript functionality that will help you understand how props work.
-It&apos;s called the JavaScript object.
+Before you begin your journey with props, let's revisit another piece of JavaScript functionality that will help you understand how props work.
+It's called the JavaScript object.
 Recall this in JavaScript, an object is a special type of variable that can contain many values.

 You use objects when you need to store groups of related data of